-"A housing association can have flexibility in selecting their tenants, often stipulating employment as a requirement.
+'A housing association can have flexibility in selecting their tenants, often stipulating employment as a requirement.
 They certainly help to alleviate the pressures on housing but will allocate in accordance with their own policies.
 As a council, we house the most vulnerable.
 Otherwise, where would they live?"

-Carol Wordsworth, Housing Advice and Assessment Team at Rotherham Metropolitan Borough Council

-Councils have a statutory duty to secure accommodation for homeless people who are considered to be "in priority need", as well as other homelessness duties.
-The acute shortage of homes that these households can afford means that rising numbers are spending more time in temporary accommodation (TA).
-A record 109,000 households were living in TA in 2023, including 142,490 children.
-If a council does not have sufficient stock of its own that it can use as TA, it must pay to use the private rented sector, hotels, B&Bs or shelters, at great expense for councils' already strained general funds, and with poor outcomes for homeless households.
+Carol Wordsworth, Housing Advice and Assessment Team at Rotherham Metropolitan Borough Council homes that these households can afford means that rising numbers are spending more time in temporary accommodation (TA).
+A record 109,000 households were living in TA in 2023, including 142,490 children.57 If a council does not have sufficient stock of its own that it can use as TA, it must pay to use the private rented sector, hotels, B&Bs or shelters, at great expense for councils' already strained general funds, and with poor outcomes for homeless households.
 This means council landlords have a clear financial incentive. as well as a moral and legal duty, to increase the supply of homes accessible to those on the lowest incomes.
 Many council landlords are increasing their direct provision of TA or are making more council homes available to homeless households via direct lets.